rafaelcaricio/sticker/README.md

 ## Pure Python Handlers

 Sticker supports the use of pure Python functions as handlers.
-Your code will be free of any framework specific boilerplate code.
+Your code will be free of any framework specific boilerplate code, including Sticker's itself.
 This allows you to swap between different frameworks as you wish.
 Sticker will take care of putting together your code, your API, and the framework you choose.

 ```python
 def myhandler(params):